> Skip repeated content

 As mentioned above, a hip replacement implant's structure resembles that of the natural hip (a ball and socket).
 For a hip replacement to function well, the ball must remain inside the socket at all times.
 Two key factors keep the ball inside the socket: (1) the alignment and fit of the ball and the socket, and (2) forces generated by the strong muscles and ligaments around the hip joint.
 A hip replacement is designed to have a large range of motion.
 However, trauma or certain hip positions can force the hip ball out of the socket.
 This condition is called a dislocated hip or hip dislocation.

 Dislocations in people who have had a hip replacement are relatively infrequent, particularly in the healthy patient who carefully follows precautions given by their surgeon and physical therapist.
 However, some people are predisposed to this complication.
-This can include elderly and debilitated patients, or those who got a hip replacement after haiving a hip fracture or multiple prior hip surgeries.
+This can include elderly and debilitated patients, or those who got a hip replacement after having a hip fracture or multiple prior hip surgeries.

 X-ray image showing dislocated total hip replacement prosthesis.